SoftwareAG/c8y-docs/content/edge/operation-bundle/troubleshooting.md

 |report.directory|Report directory where the diagnostic reports have to be placed
 |{component-name}.log.path|Absolute log path of the components under "component.for.log.backup" which do not use /var/log as the logging directory
 |containers.to.monitor|Containers for which log backup is required.
 The container names are separated by a comma.
 These log files are retrieved using `docker logs`.
 |services.to.monitor|Services for which log backup is required.
-The service names are separated buy a comma.
+The service names are separated by a comma.
 These log files are retrieved using `journalctl`.